chinamike65/hugo-tuolesi/content/book4/book4en.md

 (4) The bitter asuras of the asura path are also called non-heaven and non-human, which means that compared to the gods, these living beings are like gods but not gods.

-Asura lived in Mount Sumeru, below the sea level, there were four cities called Guguang, Yueman, Miao, Ju and Momo, and there was a certain distance between them and the heavens.
+Asuras live on Mount Sumeru, below the sea level, there were four cities called Guguang, Yueman, Miao, Ju and Momo, and there was a certain distance between them and the heavens.

 31